sahilmsds/Dissertation_2025/README.md

 ## 📌 Notes

 * The **final results** in the dissertation are based on `data/final/dataset.csv` and `Notebooks/modeling/Fitted_models.ipynb`.
-* Other datasets and notebooks are included to demonstrate the **full workflow** and for supervision/reproducibility.
+* Other notebooks are included to demonstrate the **full workflow** and for supervision/reproducibility.
 * Large raw files are excluded from this repo.
 Please refer to [OpenPowerlifting](https://www.openpowerlifting.org) for original datasets.

 ---